SunDevilRocketry/Liquid-Engine-Controller/README.md

 <h1>Liquids Engine Controller</h1>

-<p>Current PCB Revision: 2.0</p>
+<p>Current PCB Revision: 3.0</p>
 <p>PCB Part Number: L0002</p>

 <p>The Liquids Engine Controller PCB is the main embedded processor of SDR's
  Liquid Engine.
-The Controller is equipped wth an STM32 ARM Cortex M4 processor and 4Mb of external flash for data logging.
+The Controller is equipped wth an STM32 ARM Cortex M7 processor and 4Mb of external flash for data logging.
 The board includes a micro-SD card jack for easy access to the logged data.
 The board includes many power sources for flexible use of the controller during testing and normal operation.
 These inlcude a 12V power jack, a USB Type B connector, and female header pins which are regulated down to 5V and 3.3V with a buck converter and linear regulator power supply.
+The screw terminals on the board connect to the ignition wires, consisting of an ignition e-match and two continuity wires.
+The board supplies 2A to the ignition e-match using a power MOSFET, and the continuity wires provide feedback to the controller on the status of the solid propellant slug and main propellant ignition statues.
 Additionally, the board includes a reset button and several LEDs for visual indication of the power and firmware status of the controller. </p>

 <p><b>Working Directory Structure:</b></p>